A Heart to Send the Spirit (John 14:12-31)

 Big Idea: Jesus did not leave us alone.
 He’s given us the Holy Spirit to empower us, live with us, unite us with God, and give us peace.

-The movie’s called Home Alone.
+The movie is called Home Alone.

 It’s about Kevin, an eight-year-old troublemaker who’s accidentally left behind when his family travels to Paris, France.
-At first he enjoys it.
+At first, he enjoys it.
 He has a pizza all by himself.
 He jumps on his parents’ bed.
 He makes a mess.

 But he starts to miss his family.
 And it doesn’t help that a couple of burglars try to break in.
 It makes for a funny movie, but it’s still not a good idea to leave eight-year-olds alone at home.